-Here, we evaluate ten high-spatial-resolution gridded climate datasets against in situ rainfall data in central Panama.
+Here, we evaluate eleven high-spatial-resolution gridded climate datasets against in situ rainfall data in central Panama.
 We first specifically assess their ability to capture spatial variation including the steep regional rainfall gradient, as well as elevational variation.
 For those datasets with high temporal resolution data, we further evaluate their accuracy and precision in reproducing seasonal and interannual variation.
 Our aim is to provide guidance for researchers seeking to choose among available gridded datasets to estimate rainfall in tropical sites lacking nearby ground stations.
-We treated the in situ data as “truth” in evaluating the gridded climate datasets, though we recognize that not all differences necessarily reflect errors in the global gridded climate products.
+We treated the in-situ data as “truth” in evaluating the gridded climate datasets, though we recognize that not all differences necessarily reflect errors in the global gridded climate products.
 Most fundamentally, rain gauge data reflect rainfall at a single point (<0.1 m2), whereas gridded climate products provide values for average rainfall over an area more than a million times larger (>1 km2).
-Rain gauges also systematically underestimate precipitation by ~9-23% due to wind effects and evaporation (Pollock et al., 2018).
+Rain gauges also systematically can underestimate precipitation by ~9-23% due to wind effects and evaporation (Pollock et al., 2018).

 Methods